 Whitewater Rafting Trips

 Many commercial rafting outfitters offer whitewater rafting trips along this section of the river, but never above 6,000 cfs.
-Most trips offered on the Colorado River through Glenwood Canyon and Glenwood Springs are family-friendly and only require that each rafter is at least 35 pounds (or 50 lbs to do Shoshone).
+Most trips offered on the Colorado River in Glenwood Springs are family-friendly and only require that each rafter is at least 35 pounds (or 50 lbs to do Shoshone).
 The rafting gear is provided: boats, paddles, helmets, PFDs (personal floatation devices), wetsuits, splash gear, footwear, sunscreen, and a Professional River Guide trained on multiple rivers and with medical certifications to back.